ForeverAndEverNoMore

 ForeverAndEverNoMore is the twenty-eighth studio album by Brian Eno, released on 14 October 2022 through Opal Music and UMC.
 It was preceded by the lead single "There Were Bells", and received acclaim from critics.
 The album reached the top 40 on the UK Albums Chart.

 The album was reissued in April 2023 with a bonus disc of instrumental versions of the album's tracks, titled Forever Voiceless.

 Background

 The album was announced as Eno's first vocal-based album since Another Day on Earth (2005) (although The Ship (2016) also prominently featured vocals), and regards his "concerns about the future from both an environmental and geopolitical standpoint", with particular focus on the climate crisis and "the prospect of humankind's demise".
+An ambient pop album, it mostly features Eno on instrumentation.